- Bridging-the-Gap Awards

 - Get Involved

 Honing your pitch to venture capitalists is crucial.
-QB3 partners with presentation coaches who can help you tell the story that VCs want to hear—and hook them with those first eight words.
+QB3 partners with presentation coaches who can help you tell the story that VCs want to hear—and hook them with your first words.

-This fall we will be having our very first pitch workshop.
-We have invited very experienced investors and entrepreneurs to share their lessons with you about how to make your pitch polished and investable.
-We are also excited to be bringing a slide design expert to talk about how to build slides that maximize the efficiency of your pitch.
+This fall we held our very first pitch workshop.
+We invited experienced investors and entrepreneurs to share their lessons about how to make your pitch polished and investable.
+We also brought in Jan Schultink, a slide design expert, to talk about how to build slides that maximize the efficiency of your pitch.

-This workshop will be extremely interactive; you will get personalized feedback on content, format, and delivery of your pitch.
-To maximize personalized learning, we are admitting only 12 teams to the class this time.
-Please see below for application instructions and make sure to apply before Sept.
-15 at midnight.
+This workshop was extremely interactive; participants got personalized feedback on content, format, and delivery of their pitches.
+To maximize personalized learning, we admitted only 12 teams to the class.

-The course will consist of seven weekly 3-hour sessions from Wednesday, October 8th to Wednesday, November 19th from 5 – 8 PM at UCSF Mission Bay.
-Additionally, there will be a final presentation on December 10th in which the judges’ and audience’s pick for best pitch will win a cash prize.
+The course will consist of seven weekly three-hour sessions at UCSF Mission Bay.
+Additionally, there will be a demo day in which the judges’ and audience’s picks for best pitch will win a cash prize.
 Please make sure you are available to attend in person every session.
 Besides class time, we expect you to invest 5-8 hours preparing your material for each class (but this is all for your pitch, so it IS an investment!).